pikatchu/closedsource/book/0130-factions.md

 "What about Tyrone?" she asked.

 Brielle didn’t answer at first.
-She just kept driving, her jaw tense.
+She just kept driving, silent and focused.

 Then, finally, she spoke—her voice quiet, restrained.